AZephyer/azephyer.github.io/README.md

 To view the website locally, simply open the `index.html` file in your preferred web browser.

 ### Features
-- **Service Pages:** Detailed descriptions of services offered, with an interactive "Learn More" feature.
+- **Service Pages:** Detailed descriptions of services offered, with interactive elements to explore more about each service.
+- **Resource & Blog Section:** Curated articles and resources with filters for categories such as Introspection and Personal Development.
-- **Booking and Scheduling:** Functionality for clients to schedule consultations and sessions.
+- **Booking and Scheduling:** Integrated functionality for clients to schedule consultations and sessions online.
-- **FAQ Section:** A frequently asked questions page to assist users with common inquiries.
+- **FAQ Section:** Expanded to address common queries about services, methodologies, and client concerns.
-- **Responsive Design:** Optimized for viewing on various devices.
+- **Responsive Design:** Fully optimized for viewing on desktops, tablets, and mobile devices.

 ## Publishing with GitHub Pages
-This repository is set up to be hosted on GitHub Pages.
-Once you push your changes to the `main` branch, they will automatically be published at:
+This repository is configured to host the website using GitHub Pages, making updates live immediately upon pushing to the `main` branch.

 - **URL:** [https://azephyer.github.io](https://azephyer.github.io)